 So how does America rank on the Greenspan-Guidotti scale?
 It's a guaranteed default.

 The U.S. holds gold, oil, and foreign currency in reserve.
-The U.S. has 8,133.5 metric tonnes of gold (it is the world's largest holder).
-That's 16,267,000 pounds.
+It has 8,133.5 metric tonnes of gold (it is the world's largest holder).
 At current dollar values, it's worth around \$300 billion.
 The U.S. strategic petroleum reserve shows a current total position of 725 million barrels.
 At current dollar prices, that's roughly \$58 billion worth of oil.
 And according to the IMF, the U.S. has \$136 billion in foreign currency reserves.
 So altogether... that's around \$500 billion of reserves.
 Our short-term foreign debts are far bigger.